-The Covid-19 pandemic has dented the Cement demand because of nationwide lockdown and resultant dip in the overall economic activities.
-The uncertainty around the continuation of the impact of the pandemic makes it difficult to make any proposition about the outlook for the near future.
-While the short term outlook is uncertain, the long term outlook of the Cement Industry continues to be positive on account of the various economic reforms, increasing aspirations, sustained consumption momentum and persistent infra spending.
+The uncertainty around the continuation of the impact of the national and international issues makes it difficult to make any proposition about the outlook for the near future.
+While the short-term outlook is uncertain, the long-term outlook of the Cement Industry continues to be positive on account of the various economic reforms, increasing aspirations, sustained consumption momentum and persistent infra spending.